brille/brille/docs/motivation.rst

 Direct lattices
 ---------------

-While the specific example of a Lattice given above was described in terms of a physical lattice, Lattices are not limited to any one space.
-To remove any ambiguity, throughout brille Lattices which describe the positions of atoms in real space and their properties are referred to as :py:class:`Direct` lattices.
+While the specific example of a :py:class:`~brille._brille.Lattice` given above was described in terms of a physical lattice, Lattices are not limited to any one space.
+To remove any ambiguity, throughout :py:mod:`brille` Lattices which describe the positions of atoms in real space and their properties are referred to as :py:class:`~brille._brille.Direct` lattices.

 Reciprocal lattices
 -------------------